BDC Hamburger Icon

 • Perfecting a licensing agreement

-Small business grants for inventors can streamline the product creation process and ease stress.
-The Small Business Innovation Research and Small Business Technology Transfer programs are great places to start.
+Small business grants for inventors can streamline the product creation process and reduce stress.
+The Small Business Innovation Research and Small Business Technology Transfer programs (often referred to as SBIR/STTR) are great places to start.

 Contract manufacturing

-Product creation can be challenging for inventors and entrepreneurs because accessing specific parts and equipment can be near-impossible.
+Product creation can be challenging for inventors and entrepreneurs because accessing specific parts and equipment can be nearly impossible.
 Contract manufacturing can help.

 Starting a business